-When a car, truck, or bus collides with a bicyclist, the bicyclist, with little to protect them, can sustain serious injuries that can take months or longer to heal.
+When a car, truck, bus, or motorcycle collides with a bicyclist, the bicyclist, with little to protect them, can sustain serious injuries that can take months or longer to heal.
 Even victims with minor injuries can endure significant pain and suffering during recovery.
 Major accidents can lead to permanent injuries and disabilities.

 - Head trauma